What can my community do?

 Build your carbon footprint!

 This game is a great way to engage people in how different lifestyle choices have different carbon footprints.
-Suitable for all ages, all you need are some blocks.
+Suitable for all ages, all you need are some toy building blocks.
 Download the instructions here and get building!